NFOK14019U Microbiology of Fermented Food and Beverages

-The course will have major focus on the microorganisms involved in the processing of various fermented foods and beverages.
-The course will deal with the taxonomy of important microorganisms especially lactic acid bacteria (LAB) and yeasts including both phenotypic characteristics and molecular typing techniques for their identification as well as innovative methodologies to improve fermented foods and beverages.
+The course will have major focus on the microorganisms involved in the processing of various fermented food and beverages.
+The course will deal with the taxonomy of important microorganisms especially lactic acid bacteria (LAB) and yeasts including both phenotypic characteristics and molecular typing techniques for their identification.

-Methods for isolation including both culture dependent and culture independent techniques will be covered.
-This will include techniques such as high-throughput sequencing as well as various tools for bioinformatics.
+Methods for isolation including both culture and culture independent techniques will be covered.
+This will include techniques such as high through put sequencing as well as various tools for bioinformatics.

 Various fermentation techniques will be introduced covering the use of starter cultures and other fermentation techniques such as back-slopping.

 An introduction to various fermented foods and beverages will be given including products such as cheese, bread, wine and beer as well as a number of traditional indigenous fermented foods.
 Focus will additionally be on microbial interactions including topics such as quorum sensing, bacteriocin formation, etc.